xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Math/Objects/degenerate spheroid.md

 Degenerate spheroids are a special case of spheroids.
 They are not as common as regular spheroids, but they can still be useful for modeling certain objects.

-Here is a table that summarizes the key characteristics of degenerate spheroids:

 |Feature|Description|
 |---|---|
 |**Stretched along one or more directions**|A degenerate spheroid is stretched out along one or more directions.|
 |**Not as common as regular spheroids**|Degenerate spheroids are not as common as regular spheroids.|
 |**Still useful for modeling certain objects**|Degenerate spheroids can still be useful for modeling certain objects.|

-Degenerate spheroids can be classified into three basic types:

 - **Line segments:** Line segments are degenerate spheroids with two infinitely long axes.